 By Therese Norton

-In a reStatutecent decision, PERC Hearing Examiner Robin A. Romeo dismissed an interference complaint brought by some state community colleges against the Washington Public Employees Association (WPEA).
+In a recent decision, PERC Hearing Examiner Robin A. Romeo dismissed an interference complaint brought by some state community colleges against the Washington Public Employees Association (WPEA).
 Bellevue Community College, Decision 11469-A (PSRA, 2013).
 The community college employers alleged that WPEA had interfered with its right to select its bargaining representative, a multi-college coalition representative called the Labor Relations Office (LRO).
 They alleged WPEA committed an unfair labor practice when it communicated directly with the employer and attempted to sever the relationship between the colleges and the LRO.
 Examiner Romeo looked at the specific language of the Personnel System Reform Act of 2002 (the law covering collective bargaining for most Washington State government employees) and concluded, “Nowhere in the statute does it state that it is an unfair labor practice for an employee organization to interfere with or discourage an employer in its choice of representative.”

 The issue in this case arose after WPEA sought to renegotiate a legislatively mandated 3 percent temporary salary reduction that was included in the parties 2011-2013 CBA.
 The temporary salary reduction applied to classified employees who were union members, but it did not apply to administrative, exempt, faculty, or non-represented classified employees.
 WPEA had learned that some community colleges did not think the 3 percent salary reduction was necessary, so it sent letters to the LRO and to the community colleges directly.
 The LRO declined the union’s request to renegotiate.
 WPEA also sent letters encouraging its members to contact the presidents of the community colleges by sending postcards stating, “We know you believe in fairness.
 Please negotiate with our union.”